 Friedman and O’Brien’s paper closes the collection as an attempt to draw together questions of demographic representation, resistance and complicity, and epistemological effects; for example, they find that, among actors who deviate from the somatic norm, there is widespread opposition to the constricting and often offensive ‘necklace of labels’ (Ahmed 2016) that constitutes their ‘type’.
 However, the ability to translate this discontent into meaningful resistance – often via choosing work that subverts the somatic norm - is highly contingent on possessing economic, cultural and social resources that are rooted in a privileged class origin.
 To return to the opening themes of the introduction, the emphasis on the need for intersectional understandings is paramount in future research.

-Production, Consumption and Representation: Towards a ew esearch genda
+Production, Consumption and Representation: Towards a New Research Agenda

 The special issue addresses questions that, as detailed above, are usually separated in the study of consumption and production.
 For example, how do taste and social class interact to reproduce specific social inequalities?
 How does this compare across different cultural forms with different logics of funding and production?
 What sorts of difference and diversity are seen as ‘of value’, in terms of what is represented, produced and consumed?
 And, crucially, who is empowered to decide and who is excluded?
 These papers, taken as a whole, have gestured towards answers across the three common, uniting, themes we have discussed.

 However, they represent a starting point for a new agenda, which in part returns to older work.
 Du Gay et al’s ‘circuits of culture’, with the attendant connections between modes of cultural production, patterns of cultural consumption, and forms of representation, is an important approach we have highlighted.
 However, even the good work done within that tradition never fully connected up these three elements crucial to understanding social inequality.
-By contrast the British (although not the American or Dutch) research ha glossed over the representations and the modes of production underpinning patterns of consumption.
+By contrast the British (although not the American or Dutch) research tradition has glossed over the representations and the modes of production underpinning patterns of consumption.
+These latter elements are missing from the great debates over consumption, whether concepts such as emerging cultural capital, arguments as to homology, status, or class as dominant explanatory frameworks, or the figure of the omnivore.
 Finally, the wealth of cultural and media studies research connecting modes of production to representations are yet to definitively settle accounts as to how consumption is socially pattered.
 There is certainly no easy way to overcome the theoretical and methodological issues associated with connecting production, consumption and representation.
 The papers here each pick on specific relations and points of focus, for example focusing on production logics as in De Benetictis et al; on how existing class relations are inscribed onto production as in Friedman and O’Brien and Scharff and Bull; on cultural intermediaries and networks in Millward et al; or audience development in Saha’s paper.
 Therefore we can see the papers in the collection as signposts or indicators on the way to this more fully rounded research agenda.